pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### label_update

-Update elements that are marked as labels to make them a part of the list.
+Update elements marked as labels to include them as part of the list.

 _keys and values:_
 - "[disable](#disable)" : false